creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-11-ProbabilisticUNet.md

 # Highlights

-* The objectif if this article is to learn a distribution over segmentations given an input.
+* The objective of this paper is to learn a distribution of segmentations from an input.
-* The main innovation concerns the design of a generative segmentation model based on a combination of a U-Net with a conditional VAE.
+* The main innovation concerns the design of a generative segmentation model based on the combination of a U-Net with a conditional VAE.
-* The proposed framework is able to also learn hypotheses that have a low probability and to predict them with the corresponding frequency .
+* The proposed framework is also capable of learning hypotheses that have a low probability and predicting them with the corresponding frequency.

 # Method